HOW IS THE TREATMENT

 TRACTION CHAIR FOR THE TREATMENT OF SCOLIOSIS

-This chair developed by CLEAR Scoliosis Institute in 2004 has been used and used by thousands of patients since then.
+This chair has been used by thousands of patients all over the world.
 It has a very positive effect on the spine and its use is very simple, but always under the direction and recommendations of health professionals.
 The chair combines gentle traction with other forces applied to reduce scoliosis while the patient is seated which eliminates the possible influence of the hips and legs on the spine.
 Simultaneously the column is unrolled, elongated and stretched.
 The patient performs exercises specially designed to work in tandem reinforcing the correct position of the spine.
 A gentle vibration, described above, is applied to improve the effect.
-X-rays taken to patients while placed in this chair have shown important improvements in spine rotation and the rib cage as well as the reduction of the Cobb angle, improvements far superior to those that could potentially be achieved through the use of the traditional And little effective corset.
+X-rays taken to patients while placed in this chair have shown important improvements in spine rotation and the rib cage as well as the reduction of the Cobb angle, improvements far superior to those that could potentially be achieved through the use of the traditional and little effective corset.

-The patient will perform a series of isometric rehabilitation exercises specific to the treatment of scoliosis developed by CLEAR Scoliosis Institute.
+The patient will perform a series of isometric rehabilitation exercises specific to the treatment of scoliosis.
 Isometric exercises are performed without movement, such as those performed in certain types of YOGA such as IYENGAR, and are the opposite of isotonic exercises such as weight lifting.
 Isometric exercises are much more effective for working the central muscles of the body that control posture.
 These exercises are performed both in the center and at home, forming part of the treatment protocol.
 Exactly as with the adjustments and therapies described above, these exercises are prescribed to the patient based on his unique and unique spine from the data obtained from the three-dimensional radiographs previously taken.